Glistix/glistix/README.md

 ## Installation

-There are a few ways you can install Glistix.

-1. **Through Nix:** you can use `nix run github:glistix/glistix/v0.1.0 -- --help` to quickly install and use the latest stable Glistix compiler.
-(You can also add this repository as an input to your flake, or otherwise fetch this repository in your configuration, in order to persist the install.)
-Note that this will compile from source.
+Glistix officially supports **Linux, MacOS and Windows.** (Note, however, that Nix doesn't support Windows yet, so you won't be able to test your projects, but `glistix build` should work at least.)

+You can install Glistix in one of the following ways.

+1. **From GitHub Releases (non-NixOS):** If you're not using NixOS, you can install Glistix by downloading the latest precompiled binary for your platform at [https://github.com/glistix/glistix/releases](https://github.com/glistix/glistix/releases).

+2. **With Nix flakes (NixOS):** Invoke the command below in the command line to download, compile and run a specific release of Glistix - here the latest at the time of writing (v0.1.0).

+    ```sh
+    nix run 'github:Glistix/glistix/v0.1.0' -- --help
+    ```

+    To install permanently, you can either add `github:Glistix/glistix/v0.1.0` as an input to your system/Home Manager configuration, or use `nix profile`:

+    ```sh
+    nix profile install 'github:Glistix/glistix/v0.1.0'
+    ```

-2. **Through Cargo:** If you have a Rust toolchain installed, you can use `cargo install --git https://github.com/glistix/glistix --tag v0.1.0 --locked` to compile and install the latest stable Glistix compiler.
+3. **With Cargo:** You can use Cargo to compile and install Glistix's latest release (v0.1.0 at the time of writing):

-Glistix is not currently available through Nixpkgs (at the time of writing).
+    ```sh
+    cargo install --git https://github.com/glistix/glistix --tag v0.1.0 --locked
+    ```

 ## Table of Contents